cabooster/DeepCAD-RT/Tutorial.md

 **Example training**

 To  train your own DeepCAD-RT network, we recommend to start with the demo file `demo_train_pipeline.py`  in `DeepCAD_RT_pytorch` subfolder.
-You can try our demo files directly or edit some parameters appropriate to your hardware or data.
+You can try our demo files directly or edit training parameters appropriate to your hardware and data.

 ```
 python demo_train_pipeline.py